On the Bahadur representation of sample quantiles for score functionals: Introduction

 Apart from the stabilizing property of the scores, the most important features of the present setting are as follows.
 The sample size $\# \cPc_n$ is random as it is determined by the number of points in an observation window.
 The score functionals are translation invariant and typically non-linear.

 Plainly, the Bahadur representation requires the distribution of the score functionals to admit a positive density in a given neighborhood of a probability $p$.
 This rules out classical scores in topological data analysis such as the Euler characteristic or Betti numbers, which are integer valued and have a discrete distribution without a further modification.
-Potential scores in the present setting are volume and surface areas of (Poisson-Voronoi) tessellations or statistics of convex hulls of samples of random points \cite{lachieze2019normal} as well as statistics of the minimal spanning tree \cite{steele1988growth,yukich2000asymptotics,chatterjee2017minimal} or k-nearest neighbor graph \cite{bickel1983sums}.
+Potential scores in the present setting are volume and surface areas of the typical cell of a (Poisson-Voronoi) tessellation or statistics of convex hulls of samples of random points \cite{lachieze2019normal} as well as statistics of the minimal spanning tree \cite{steele1988growth,yukich2000asymptotics,chatterjee2017minimal} or k-nearest neighbor graph \cite{bickel1983sums}.
 We give some examples below.\ for each $y,z\in\R^d$, $P\in\dN$.
 We set $\xi_r(y,P) \coloneqq \xi( y, P\cap B(y,r))$ for $r\ge 0$.

 Consider the probability distribution function of $\xi$, when adding one additional point to the Poisson process $\cP$, viz.,

 for $x\in\R$.
 We have $\p( \xi(y,\cP\cup\{y\}) \le x ) = \p( \xi(0,(\cP-y)\cup\{0\}) \le x ) = F(x)$ due to the translation invariance of the score functional and the Poisson process.
 So, the definition in \eqref{E:Cdf} is actually invariant under the choice of the additional point.
 This enables us to estimate $F$ by averaging over multiple observed scores (in a sense made precise below).